Yurchuk/TvMazeCollector/README.md

-Before starting the application, need to create a database by calling ' dotnet ef database update --project TvMazeCollector.DAL -- "<connecion string>" '
+Before starting the application, need to create a database by calling ' dotnet ef database update --project TvMazeCollector.DAL -- "connecion_string" '